Neerparavai: Plot

-The film is introduced when an old lady's son and daughter-in-law come to stay in her house in a coastal village, where she lives by herself.
-The son asks his mother to sell off the house, so that he can build a house in the city with help from his father in law, but the old lady refuses to sell the house.
-The son and daughter-in-law notice that the lady often goes to the beach, and prays in the garden every night.
+An old woman's son and daughter-in-law come to stay in her house in a coastal village, where she lives by herself.
+The son asks his mother to sell the house so he can build a house in the city with help from his father-in-law, but she refuses.
+The son and daughter-in-law notice that the woman often goes to the beach and prays in the garden every night.
 When they ask her why she goes to the beach, she says that she is waiting for her husband to come.
 The son gets angry and reminds her that she has been waiting for 25 years, and he is not going to come.
-Whilst the mother goes to the beach, the couple digs the spot in the garden where she prays and find a skeleton.
-They report this to the police, and the case is handled by Inspector Agnes, who begins interrogating the old lady.
-The old lady tells her past.
+While the mother goes to the beach, the couple digs the spot in the garden where she prays and finds a skeleton.
+They report this to the police.
+Inspector Agnes handles the case and begins interrogating the woman, who reveals her past.

-Arulappasamy is a young man who is an alcoholic and wastrel and also a constant embarrassment to his hardworking adopted parents.
-Esther is an orphan girl who is adopted by a nun named Sister Benita, and she stays in the church.
+Arulappasamy is a young man who is an alcoholic, a wastrel, and a constant embarrassment to his hardworking adopted parents.
+Esther is an orphaned girl who is adopted by a nun named Sister Benita, and she stays in the church.
 Arulappan slowly gets attracted to Esther, and his love for her changes him.
 He gives up drinking and wants to work so that he can marry Esther.
 However, the local fishermen do not allow him to go into the sea.
-The young man, due to his determination, buys a boat, marries his love, and life is all rosy until fate intervenes.
+Arulappan, because of his determination, buys a boat, marries his love Esther, and they have a son.
+Life is happy until fate intervenes.

-The married couple has a son.
 One day, Arulappan goes to fish, but after several days, he does not return.
-Esther is really worried about him.
-They find his body in a boat shot and bring him home.
-Esther says to keep him in the house, and it was all her fault because she is the one who sent him to work.
+Esther is worried about him.
+They find his body in a boat and bring him home.
+Esther says to keep him in the house, and it was her fault because she is the one who sent him to work.

-Now at present in the court when the judge asks her why she accepted the blame of killing her husband for which Esther says she was the one who urged him to go for work, leading to his death.
-The son later asks for forgiveness and tells that he will not ask for that house, for which Esther says she doesn't want the house as her husband isn't there anymore.
-The police releases the old lady and the inspector asks why she waits for her husband to come if she knows that he is dead.
-She says that only his body returned to shore, but his soul is still in the sea and believes that it will come to see her one day, after saying so she rushes to the beach.
+The film goes back to the present.
+In the court, when the judge asks the woman (an older Esther) why she accepted the blame for killing her husband, Esther says she was the one who urged him to go to work, leading to his death.
+The son later asks for forgiveness and says he will not ask for that house.
+Esther says she does not want the house as her husband is no longer there.
+The police releases Esther, and Agnes asks why she waits for her husband to come if she knows that he is dead.
+She says that only his body returned to shore, but his soul is still in the sea and believes that it will come to see her someday.
+After saying so, she rushes to the beach.
 The movie ends with her waiting at the beach day and night for her husband's soul.